-1. Connect the rotation shaft to the physical rudder and the potentio output to the Analog Interface accordingly.
-See Figure 59: Cable Diagram AlphaRudder Single on page 66, Figure 61: Connection Diagram AlphaRudder Single 1 on page 68, Figure 66: Connection Diagram Rudder Feedback Unit MD on page 73, Figure 67: Connection Diagram Rudder Feedback Unit HD on page 74.

-- Note To prevent signal error, the cable with analog signal from the Rudder Feedback Unit MD/HD to the Analog Interface Mk.2 should be as short as possible.
-Position the Analog Interface Mk.2 as close as possible to the Rudder Feedback Unit MD/HD.
+- 1. Connect the rotation shaft to the physical rudder and the potentiometer output to the Analog Interface accordingly.
+See Cable Diagram AlphaRudder on page 65, Connection Diagram AlphaRudder on page 67, Connection Diagram Rudder Feedback Unit MD on page 72, Connection Diagram Rudder Feedback Unit HD on page 73.
+The rudder angle will be translated to the input voltage for the Analog Interface. - Note To prevent signal error, the cable with analog signal from the Rudder Feedback Unit MD/HD to the Analog Interface MK2 should be as short as possible.
+Position the Analog Interface MK2 as close as possible to the Rudder Feedback Unit MD/HD.
 The analog signal cable must not exceed 20 meters.
-Ensure the analog signal cable is separated from high voltage and high current cables, by placing it in a different - Note Position the Analog Interface Mk.2 in a cabinet where there can be no interference from electronics such as frequency drives (i.e. use a different/separate cabinet).
+Ensure the analog signal cable is separated from high voltage and high current cables, by placing it in a different trunk. - Note Position the Analog Interface MK2 in a cabinet where there can be no interference from electronics such as frequency drives (i.e. use a different/separate cabinet).